DuaelFr/spartans-translator/assets/help.md

 • 🇨🇳 Chinese (flag_cn)

 **API current usage:**
-Use `!usage` to know how much translations are still availables.
+Use `$usage` to know how much translations are still availables.